Mapastepec: Festivals

 The most important feast days celebrated in Mapastepec are the feast day of the Señor de Esquipulas, honoring the Black Christ of Esquipulas on January 15, and the Feast of Saints Peter and Paul on June 29.
 Paul the Apostle (San Pedro Apostol) is considered the patron saint of the town of Mapastepec.
 The town also honors the Virgin of Guadalupe.

 Easter, the Day of the Dead (Día de Muertos), Christmas and the New Year are also celebrated.

 In March, a trade and agriculture fair is held in the town of Mapastepec, featuring associated cultural events and musical performances.
 Since 2016 it has been promoted as the Cheese Fair (Feria del Queso), a showcase for local dairy produce.

 Crafts

 Handcrafted woodcuts are made in the municipality.

 Gastronomy

 Typical dishes of the municipality are iguana tamales, armadillo stew, baked chicken, marshmallow candies, nuegados chilacayote, coconut water, beer, cocoa, and white pozol.

 Sports

 The four main football fields in Mapastepec are the November 20 field, Santa Cruz, Olimpia and Anahuac.

 In addition to other sports, the traditional sport of Charrería is also popular.

-Economic activity
+Economy

 The economy of the municipality is based on agriculture, beef and dairy cattle and other livestock farming, fishing and aquaculture, forestry and construction, tourism, trade and services.

 The dairy industry, celebrated in the annual Cheese Fair is a significant sector, producing some 20 major cheeses including cream cheese, mediacrema cheese, cheese snacks, cheese, Cotija cheese, and cream.